 Driver information can also be shared, with the consent of the driver, to organisations, such as car hire companies, or employers wishing to confirm a driver’s entitlement to drive.

-You can ask the DVA for information held about you on your vehicle or driver record.
+You can ask the DVA for information held about you on your driver record.
+Write to:

 What to do if your details are asked for dishonestly

 If you think that your details have been asked for dishonestly or misused, you can write to DVA at the address in the link below:

 Give your details and explain how you believe the information has been misused.
-DVA will look into all claims where information has been requested inappropriately and will refer your enquiry to the Information Commissioner for prosecution if the need arises.
+DVA will look into all claims where information has been asked for inappropriately and will refer your query to the Information Commissioner for prosecution if the need arises.

-DVA can't settle disputes over individual circumstances between the relevant parties.
+DVA can't resolve disputes over individual circumstances between the relevant parties.